Guide Bridge railway station: History

 On 22 October 2006, a fire gutted the waiting room, footbridge and ticket office.
-The fire has subsequently been attributed to arson and caused around £1m of damage to the station, necessitating the demolition of the footbridge.
-This has not been rebuilt, necessitating a lengthy walk out of the station and along the adjacent main road to change platforms.
+The fire was attributed subsequently to arson and caused around £1 million of damage to the station, necessitating the demolition of the footbridge.
+This has not been rebuilt, so a lengthy walk out of the station and along the adjacent main road to change platforms is required.

 In January 2009, the previously free car parking was abolished, with a daily charge of £3 being introduced.
 As a result, the once busy car park largely fell quiet.
-A subsequent review was taken, following complaints from neighbouring residents, with backing of local councillors over the re-distribution of cars once parked on the ample station facility to the surrounding residential streets with charging dismissed soon afterwards.
+A subsequent review was taken, following complaints from neighbouring residents, with backing of local councillors; it investigated the redistribution of cars once parked on the ample station facility to the surrounding residential streets, with charging dismissed soon afterwards.

+Parliamentary service

+The station also lies on the Stockport-Stalybridge line, which used to be an hourly operation.
+It was almost entirely withdrawn in 1989, when trans-Pennine services between Manchester and were rerouted from to serve Manchester Piccadilly.
+In 2004, there was a 16:08 Fridays-only service from to Guide Bridge, whilst weekend engineering work was taking place in the Stockport area.

+Subsequent to this, the once-weekly parliamentary train on the route operated in the other direction; it left at 9:22 and calling at 9:37, on Fridays only.
+This train was also unusual in that it arrived at Guide Bridge on the Manchester-bound platform before changing tracks after departure.
+Since the start of the summer 2018 timetable on 20 May, the service on this route has operated on Saturdays instead of Fridays, with a return working introduced.
+From the December 2023 timetable, it departs Guide Bridge at 08:37 for Stockport and arrives back at 09:19.